-- Enter an appropriate Profile Name similar to the screen below (Service Provider was used). - Click Next.
+- Enter an appropriate Profile Name similar to the screen below (Service Provider UDP was used). - Click Next.

-- On the Edit Server Configuration Profile General Tab select Trunk Server from the drop-down menu for the Server Type. - On the IP Addresses / FQDN field, enter 192.168.96.97 (WorldNet SIP proxy server IP address for signaling).
-This information was provided by WorldNet. - Enter 5060 under Port and select UDP for Transport. - Click Next (not shown).
+- On the Edit Server Configuration Profile General Tab select Trunk Server from the drop-down menu for the Server Type. - On the IP Addresses / FQDN field, enter the IP address of the LAN interface of the Consolidated Communications managed CPE device (10.64.70.54). - Select UDP for Transport and enter 5060 under Port. - Click Next until the Advanced tab is reached (not shown).